People With Sickle Cell Trait at Greater Risk of Rhabdomyolysis

 HbAS soldiers had a 54% higher adjusted risk for exertional rhabdomyolysis compared with their counterparts (hazard ratio, 1.54; 95% CI, 1.12 to 2.12; P=0.008).
 This did not, however, appear to be life-threatening since there was no real difference in the risk of death among soldiers with or without the sickle cell trait (hazard ratio, 0.99; 95% CI, 0.46 to 2.13, P=0.97).

-In fact, out of the 96 deaths that occurred in the study population, only 1 death was due to exertional rhabdomyolysis and it had occurred to a soldier who did not have the sickle cell trait.
+In fact, out of the 96 deaths that occurred in the study population, only 1 death was caused by exertional rhabdomyolysis, and it had occurred in a soldier who did not have the sickle cell trait.
 The death occurred approximately 8 months after the initial emergency room diagnosis, according to Lianne Marie Kurina, PhD, from the Stanford University School of Medicine in Stanford, California.

-The US Air Force screens for the sickle cell trait in all its recruits,6 and the US Army screens for the trait in the context of high-altitude deployment.7 Whether screening for the sickle cell trait, or simply better universal precautions to prevent heat- or exercise-induced injury have improved mortality rates is hard to say due to lack clinical studies, noted the researchers.8,9
+The US Air Force screens for the sickle cell trait in all its recruits,6 and the US Army screens for the trait in the context of high-altitude deployment.7 Whether screening for the sickle cell trait, or simply employing universal precautions to prevent heat- or exercise-induced injury, has improved mortality rates is hard to say due to lack clinical studies, noted the researchers.8,9

 However, it could be a “logical explanation, given the specific intent of the military’s prevention approaches,” said D. Alan Nelson, PhD, lead author of the study.
 “However, the methods and data used in this study cannot verify a causative relationship between prevention approaches and outcomes, which would require further study,” he told Practical Pain Management.